| Delaware Divorce Laws

 or otherwise participate in, a proceeding before the Court, and a fee for such attorney shall be taxed as part of the costs.

+(d) No record or evidence in any case shall be impounded or access thereto refused.
 13 Del.
 C. 1953, §§ 1505-1507; 58 Del.
 Laws, c.
 349, §§ 5-7; 59 Del.
 Laws, c.
 350, § 1; 60 Del.
 Laws, c.
 333, § 5; 61 Del.
 Laws, c.
 365, § 14; 76 Del.
 Laws, c.
 59, § 1.;

 § 1517.
 Contested and noncontested petitions; opportunity for counseling; review of record; disposition of prayers for relief.